Conrad II, Holy Roman Emperor: Unrest in Italy

-In the wake of the ecclesiastical mission, a party of noblemen from Pavia traveled north to meet Conrad and asked for severance from the Empire.
+In the wake of the ecclesiastical mission, a party of noblemen from Pavia travelled north to meet Conrad and asked for severance from the Empire.
 The emissaries justified the actions of their fellow citizens by claiming that Pavia had always been loyal to the Italian king, as long as the king was alive and present, and that the revolt had taken place when the Italian throne was vacant.
 Conrad rejected the argument, that just as a ship remains devoted to its captain after his death, the Empire remains imperial property after the death of an emperor.
 The kingdom of Italy, according to Conrad, belonged to the empire as a matter of legal right.
 In his Constitutio de feudis ("Edict on the Benefices of the Italian Kingdom") of 1038 he would determine his regulations of the feudal contracts in Italy.
 Conrad also declared that the Ostrogothic palace was property of the Empire and therefore the king had the right to punish those responsible for its destruction.
 The Pavian embassy returned to Italy in opposition to Salian rule.

-In February 1026, Conrad assembled a large army of armored knights for an expedition into Italy, including troops commanded by both Archbishop Aribo of Mainz and Archbishop Pilgrim of Cologne.
+In February 1026, Conrad assembled a large army of armoured knights for an expedition into Italy, including troops commanded by both Archbishop Aribo of Mainz and Archbishop Pilgrim of Cologne.
 Conrad's army moved south and a contingent besieged Pavia and blocked all trade in the area, as he continued his campaign.
 By March 1026, Conrad arrived in Milan and was crowned with the Iron Crown of the Lombards by Archbishop Aribert of Milan as King of the Lombards.
-From Milan, Conrad traveled to Vercelli, where he celebrated Easter with the aged Bishop Leo of Vercelli, who had been a chief advisor to the late Emperor Otto III.
+From Milan, Conrad travelled to Vercelli, where he celebrated Easter with the aged Bishop Leo of Vercelli, who had been a chief advisor to the late Emperor Otto III.
 When Leo died a few days later, Archbishop Aribert became the chief supporter of the Salian dynasty in Italy.
-With Conrad's assistance, Aribert rose to the highest ranking religious office in Italy and oversaw the expansion of the Basilica of Sant'Ambrogio in Milan.
+With Conrad's assistance, Aribert rose to the highest-ranking religious office in Italy and oversaw the expansion of the Basilica of Sant'Ambrogio in Milan.
 In June 1026, Conrad led his army to Ravenna, but quartering his soldiers among the Ravennese population caused tensions in the city.
 Conrad then marched north to mitigate the risk the summer heat might pose to his army.
 In autumn Conrad left his summer camp in the Po Valley and marched to the Burgundian border.
 Conrad then celebrated Christmas at Ivrea.
 By the end of winter, the Italian aristocrats voluntarily ended their opposition to Conrad's reign.
 Pavia, however, remained in revolt until early 1027 when Abbot Odilo of Cluny brokered a peace deal between the city and Conrad.